The Cambridge EMBA & the Global EMBA

 Class members are carefully selected based on their potential, experience and skillset.
 As an Executive MBA student, you will meet a diverse group of people who will challenge, stimulate and often surprise you.

-The EMBA offers the opportunity to network with peers across the Cambridge Judge Business School community.
+The EMBA programmes offer the opportunity to network with peers across the Cambridge Judge Business School community.
 You will also have access to the huge networking potential of the wider University: its students, academics and alumni.

 EMBA students benefit from unparalleled opportunities to learn from innovators, entrepreneurs and business leaders acting as guest speakers, mentors and coaches.